 Scientists believe the phenomenon is likely the ignition of gas marshes, or bioluminescent algae or fungus, glowing because of a chemical process.
 (Not as much fun as a glowing ghostly soul!)

-I've gone against the malevolent reputation in my version of the will-o'-the-wisp, with one of the creatures being such a helpful, adorable little thing that they've since become a reader favourite in the series.
+Though there is some folklore that describes wisp as malevolent, in my series I decided on a much more mutually beneficial relationship between heroes and swamp lights.
+Indeed, one of the creatures turns out to be such a helpful, adorable little thing that they've since become a reader favourite in the series.

 🌟Curious about the creatures of The Diabolus Chronicles?